chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

-# User Uploads From DropBox
+# User Upload and Validation From Dropbox

 ## For the cellxgene Data Portal